-Note for schools that experience COVID-19 disruptions: If your school has the access and bandwidth to implement three schoolwide activities either in person or online, please continue to do so.
-If disruptions to typical on-site learning make the implementation of schoolwide activities with active discussion challenging, please reach out to us to figure out what works for your school.
-We acknowledge that there are different kinds of potential obstacles for each school and want to ensure No Place for Hate designation is not only achievable, but also equitable.
+Note for schools that experience COVID-19 disruptions: If your school has the access and bandwidth to implement schoolwide activities either in person or online, please continue to do so.
+If disruptions to typical on-site learning make the implementation of schoolwide activities with active discussion challenging, please reach out to your regional ADL office to determine what works for your school.
+We acknowledge that there are different obstacles for each school and want to ensure reaching a No Place for Hate designation is not only achievable, but equitable.